jakearchibald/jakearchibald.com/static-build/posts/2025/07/give-footnotes-the-boot/index.md

 # Footnotes (sigh)

 1. As always there are exceptions.
 Footnotes on Wikipedia avoid many of the pitfalls because they're only used for references, and they're a big enough site that visitors are frequent, and get used to that pattern.
 Although, I've only just noticed they use letter markers for 'notes' and numbers for 'references'.
+Also, I guess if your content is intended to be printed, then you are indeed tied to the limitations of printed media – although with media queries, you can tailor the experience specifically when printed.
+I don't have those requirements, so you won't catch me using footnotes again<sup class="ref">3</sup>.
 2. Not all footnotes are numbers, some are symbols, such as †.
 <li style="list-style-type: '†. '">Oh, sorry, that wasn't an actual footnote marker.</li>
 <li value="3">Because, like I said, I hate them<sup class="ref">1</sup>.</li>